-While many countries impacted by onchocerciasis have controlled or eliminated the disease, it remains endemic in 60% of Cameroon’s health districts.
+While many countries impacted by onchocerciasis have eliminated the disease, it remains endemic in 60% of Cameroon’s health districts.
 This prevalence points to a gap in the implementation of ivermectin treatment in Cameroon.
 Absences during mass drug administration (MDA) campaigns and the failure of community drug distributors to deliver treatments have contributed significantly to this gap in coverage.
 Thus, the Centre for Research on Filariasis and Other Tropical Diseases explored the potential partial integration of this intervention with Cameroon’s primary health care system as an approach to improving ivermectin coverage.

 The objectives of this study were to: